Did you know that leaves don’t change color in the fall but have actually had the color there the whole time?

 Why Some Trees Don’t Change Color in the Fall

-Some plants do not change color at all and keep their leaves throughout the winter.
+So, what’s wrong with the trees that don’t change color?
+Nothing.
+Some plants just work that way and keep their leaves throughout the winter.
 These plants are called evergreens.
 The majority of evergreens are conifers meaning the plant bears cones and has needle-like “leaves”.
 Some do not fall into that category like the many varieties of holly bushes.
 But most people think of pine and spruce trees when they think of conifers.

 The reason they do not follow along with deciduous trees in the fall is because their “leaves” are specialized for surviving in the winter.
 The needle shape and protective, waxy coating allows evergreen plants to conserve water much better than deciduous ones.
 And remember from the beginning that water is needed for photosynthesis to occur.
 So, in turn, evergreen trees continue the photosynthesis process throughout the winter, never triggering a stop to it and keep their leaves throughout the year.